ExcitedStates/qfit-3.0/README.md

    conda install -c anaconda -c ibmdecisionoptimization \
                  cvxopt cplex
    ```
+   For some of the post analysis scripts, you will also need sklean
+   conda install -c anaconda scikit-learn

 1. Clone the latest release of the qFit source, and install to your conda env
    ```bash
    git clone -b main https://github.com/ExcitedStates/qfit-3.0.git